-This amount is half of the total acreage needed to accommodate future growth.
-As a result, the city will need to expand another 56 acres from its current boundaries into the county.
-The map on page 7 in Section II delineates an Urban Growth Area that makes up for this land deficit and includes areas close to the city already characterized by urban development receiving city water.
+Sixty-acres is less than half of the total acreage needed to accommodate future growth within the city limits in the next 20 years.
+As a result, the city will need to accommodate another 65 acres of development.
+The map on page 7 in Section II shows the Urban Growth Area that makes up for this land deficit and includes areas close to the city already characterized by urban development receiving city water.
 This area covers 209 acres.
 Of this total land area, 87.9 acres already has urban development similar in scale and density to development within the current city boundaries.
-This allows about 121 acres of land available to accommodate the remaining 56 acres of future growth that cannot fit in the city during the planning.
-The 65-acre residual between developable land and the anticipated land demand accounts for variances in the market availability of land, provides a compact boundary, and includes sufficient area for unanticipated land contingencies.
+This allows about 121 acres of land to accommodate the remaining 65 acres of future growth that cannot fit in the city during the planning horizon.
+The 56-acre residual between developable land and the anticipated land demand accounts for variances in the market availability of land, provides a compact boundary, and includes sufficient area for unanticipated land contingencies.